Healthy Holiday & Occasion Dinner Recipes

-Usually made by layering creamy chicken and tortillas (lasagna-style), this classic Tex-Mex chicken casserole gets speedier for an easy weeknight dinner when we mix everything together in a skillet, then pop the whole pan under the broiler to make the cheese topping gooey.
+Usually made by layering creamy chicken and tortillas (lasagna-style), this classic Mexican-inspired chicken casserole gets speedier for an easy weeknight dinner when we mix everything together in a skillet, then pop the whole pan under the broiler to make the cheese topping gooey.

 Made with convenient canned beans, this quick and healthy Indian recipe is an authentic chickpea curry that you can make in minutes.
 If you want an additional vegetable, stir in some roasted cauliflower florets.
 Serve with brown basmati rice or warm naan.

 Once again, rotisserie chickens can really relieve the dinner-rush pressure-especially in this Italian-inspired soup that cries out for a piece of crusty bread and a glass of red wine.

 This easy carrot soup recipe is a great way to use up a bag of carrots that were forgotten in your produce drawer.
 The carrots cook together with aromatics like onions, garlic and fresh herbs before being puréed into a silky smooth soup that's delicious for dinner or packed up for lunch.

 This protein-loaded chicken and sweet potato casserole dish is made with multicolored quinoa, a blend of white, red and black varieties, but any color will work.

 As the name implies, these sweet potatoes melt right in your mouth.
 After browning in a hot oven, thick slices of sweet potato simmer in broth and soak up the flavors of maple syrup and lemon.
 This simple dish is great alongside roasted chicken or pork and makes a great Thanksgiving side dish.

 This set-it-and-forget-it slow-cooker recipe simmers away all day so you come home to a warm and healthy dinner the whole family will love.
 Using bone-in chicken is the key to making rich soup without adding broth.